3lawie/drivetutorial/README.md

 - [x] MAnually insert examples
 - [x] Render them in the UI
 - [ ] Push and make sure it all works[netlify]

+## Note from 13-5-2025

+- [ ] change folders to links components, remove all client states
+- [ ] Clean up database and data fetching patterns
+- [ ] real homepage